-The Julia and Hans Rausing Trust provided the donation for the redevelopment of the Lecture Theatre as a gift to Hans Kristian’s father, Hans Rausing, to mark his 90th birthday and philanthropic endeavours.FOR MORE INFORMATION PLEASE VISIT THE SCIENCE MUSEUM WEBSITE
+The Julia and Hans Rausing Trust provided the donation for the redevelopment of the Lecture Theatre as a gift to Hans Kristian’s father, Hans Rausing, to mark his 90th birthday and philanthropic endeavours.FOR MORE INFORMATION PLEASE VISIT OUR PAGE ON THE SCIENCE MUSEUM

 The Wiltshire Bobby Van Trust is a registered charity, established in 1998 to protect the elderly and vulnerable living in Wiltshire who have become, or are at risk of becoming, victims of house crime or domestic abuse.
 The home should be a place the elderly and vulnerable feel safe in, however, the level of confidence they feel once this has been violated is life changing and severely detrimental to their well-being and health.
 The Trust carries out full security and fire risk assessments before fitting appropriate security measures to ensure the home owner now feels secure in their own home.
 This service and equipment are provided free to all eligible clients.